-This post may contain affiliate links.
+This page may contain affiliate links.

 Forest and Crag by Laura and Guy Waterman

-Forest and Crag Kindle Edition
+Forest and Crag

 Forest and Crag by Guy and Laura Waterman is considered to be the definitive history of hiking trail development in New England.
 It chronicles the development of the trail systems we have today in the White Mountains, The Adirondacks, Catskills and Vermont from the days when hiking trails were built by small Inns to attract customers, to the current state of affairs, where they are largely overseen and maintained by regional hiking clubs and the US Forest Service.

 Written in a lively style, this book is a treasure trove of humorous facts about the people, organizations, and episodes that helped form hiking and backpacking as we know it today.
 If you’ve read some of the other ponderous tomes out there about the history of the White Mountains, the Appalachian Trail or others, this book is different.
-It moves, but is also meticulously researched.
+It moves but is also meticulously researched.

 The book is broken into dozens of small chapters, each footnoted with sources and additional details.
-The chapters are ordered historically and chronicle the history of early hiking in the United States, the unique personalities and visionaries that built trails and the organizations that eventually organized them into regional trail systems.
+The chapters are ordered historically and chronicle the history of early hiking in the United States, the unique personalities and visionaries that built trails, and the organizations that eventually organized them into regional trail systems.
 It’s really a fascinating account, that explains how Americans’ relationship with the outdoors has evolved over time: this book is as much about social history and the influence of technology on our appreciation of the outdoors, as it is about outdoor recreation.

 Regardless of where you live, this book chronicles the history of trail building, including the different schools of thought about how to do it, the evolution of trail maintenance techniques and organizations, and the rise and contributions of hiking clubs in the development of cohesive regional trail systems.
 It covers everything, from the development of female hiking garments and the beginnings of ultralight backpacking to the development of backpacks, sleeping bags and dehydrated outdoor cuisine.